mytardis/mytardis_ngs_ingestor/README.md

 demultiplexing (eg the 'SampleProjects' in SampleSheet.csv).
 These contain a subset of the data from the entire run and are shared with end-users by the Facilty Manager.
-A *Project Experiment* is also create for the reads where a barcode could not be assigned.
+A *Project Experiment* is also created for the reads where a barcode could not be assigned.

 Datasets are created containing: